Manjaro: Reception

-Over the years, Manjaro Linux was recognized as a desktop easy to set up and use, suitable for both beginners and experienced users.
+Over the years, Manjaro Linux has been recognized as a desktop easy to set up and use, suitable for both beginners and experienced users.
 It is recommended as an easy and friendly way to install and maintain a cutting-edge Arch-derived distribution.
 Some reviewers find appeal in the large range of contributed software available in the AUR, which has a reputation for being kept up to date from upstream resources.
 Others highlight the wide selection of official and community editions with different desktop environments.

 Very early versions of Manjaro had a reputation for crashing and for installation difficulties, but this was reported to have improved with later versions, and by 2014 was, according to Jesse Smith of DistroWatch, "proving to be probably the most polished child of Arch Linux I have used to date.
 The distribution is not only easy to set up, but it has a friendly feel, complete with a nice graphical package manager, quality system installer and helpful welcome screen.
 Manjaro comes with lots of useful software and multimedia support."